DouglasUrner/GDP1/units/2/assignments/U2.6-just-enough-photoshop/index.md

 <img src="images/kite-transparent.png" align="right">

+Look closely at the example of the kite in Game Lab.
+Can you see the faint edge of blue along the left hand side where it overlaps the tree?

 <img src="images/kite-on-background.png" align="right">

 Many images on the web are in JPEG format.
 JPEG does not support transparency, so we will need to save the images in the Portable Network Graphic (PNG) format.